 This smooth professional finish will give you a seamless wall.
 You can now primer and paint the wall to your desired color.

-Replacing and Hanging Wall Strips
+Replacing and Hanging Batten Strips

 If you have a broken wall strip and you are just looking to replace that one you can do that as well.
 Be sure to pull the one strip off the wall as described above.
 Then go to your local hardware store or a Lowe’s or Home Depot store were they typically have these in stock.